Colorful Spider and Web Preschool Craft

 4. Bend the stems to form spider legs.

-In another painting activity we were using the rolling marble method of painting a spider web with black paint.
+We used the rolling marble method of painting a spider web with black paint in this Halloween activity.

 1. Cut a piece of white paper to fit inside a round cake pan.